OndrejHome/ansible.ha-cluster-lvm/README.md

     HALVMtype: "tagging"
     ```

-  - list of VGs enclosed in '"' and separated by ',', this will become part of 'volume_list' variable in /etc/lvm/lvm.conf.
+  - list of VGs enclosed in '"' and separated by ','.
+This will become part of 'volume_list' variable in /etc/lvm/lvm.conf and must end with ','!.
 NOTE: this setting is ignored whe the HALVMtype is 'clvm' as the 'volume_list' gets commented out.

     ```
-    local_volume_list: '"c6vg"'
+    local_volume_list: '"c6vg",'
     ```

   - (EL6 with tagging) type of running cluster is required to determine correct volume_list.
 Only 2 possible options are 'pacemaker' and 'rgmanager'.
 Default is unset.